 Please join us for one service at 9:30 on Christmas Eve morning.
-Childcare will be provided for infants and toddlers.
-Bible Study Classes will be held for preschoolers.
-Children, youth, and adults will attend worship.
-There will be no 8:30 or 11:00 a.m. worship services.
+Bible study classes will be held for infants, toddlers, and preschoolers.
+Elementary children (K-5), youth, and adults will attend worship.
+There will be no 8:30 nor 11:00 a.m. worship services.

 Christmas Eve Service – 4:00 p.m.
 We gather to sing carols of Christmas and hear the reading of the Christmas story as we wonder at the coming of the Christ Child.
 Childcare will be provided for infants, toddlers, and twos.